Marciocheudon/Marciocheudon/README.md

-- 👋 Hello, my name is @Marciocheudon
+- 👋 Hello, my name is @Marciocheudon.
-- 🌱 I'm currently studying HTML, CSS and Javascript
+- 🌱 I'm currently studying HTML, CSS and Javascript.
+- 💻 I'm currently programming in PYTHON.
 - 📫 You can find me in https://www.linkedin.com/in/marcioallves/

 <div>